sethladd/HaxeBench/README.md

 # HaxeBench
-Haxe, Dart or Typescript performances comparison.
+Haxe, Dart (when compiled to JS), or Typescript performances comparison.

 An updated comparison from http://www.infognition.com/blog/2014/comparing_flash_haxe_dart_asmjs_and_cpp.html